 Click the second button in the view control to see the Resource View.

 Use Resource View to add and manage staff, equipment, and materials.
-As with Task View, Resource View is split into two parts: an outline for adding, grouping, and managing resources, and a timeline that shows the same tasks as Task View—divided here by resource assignment instead of chronology or dependency structure, with drag-and-drop control to quickly assign resources to tasks (and vice versa).
+As with Task View, Resource View is split into two parts: an outline for adding, grouping, and managing resources, and a timeline that shows shows the same tasks as Task View — split up here by resource assignment instead of chronology or dependency structure, with drag-and-drop control to quickly assign resources to tasks (and vice versa).

 Click the third button in the view control to see the Calendar View.